 After a series of red lights, Squid Game, the massively successful Korean drama that took over Netflix in the second half of 2021, has officially received the green light for a second season.
-(No, Netflix employees were executed in this decision making process.)
-Netflix co-CEO and Chief Creative Officer Ted Sarandos made the announcement in January during an earnings call.
-When asked about the future of the series, Sarandos said, "Absolutely.
-The Squid Game universe has just begun," Variety reported.
+Netflix made the announcement via social media in June, relaying a message from series creator/director/mastermind Hwang Dong-hyuk.
+Rather terrifyingly, Hwang teased that "we'll also be introduced to Young-hee's boyfriend, Cheol-su," meaning that there's another killer doll lurking out there in the Squid Game-verse.

 — AP Entertainment (@APEntertainment) November 9, 2021

-What Would Squid Game Season Two Be About?
+What Will Happen In Squid Game Season Two?

-If we go off of what Hwang has said he envisions for the series, the next installment of the series could actually be a prequel and highlight the backstory of the Frontman.
+There is also the theory that the new season will go deeper into the backstory of the Frontman.
 In particular, the story would focus on his history as a police officer.
-As Hwang told The Sunday Times, "I think the issue with police officers is not just an issue in Korea.
+As Hwang previously told The Sunday Times, "I think the issue with police officers is not just an issue in Korea.
 I see it on the global news that the police force can be very late on acting on things—there are more victims or a situation gets worse because of them not acting fast enough.
 This was an issue that I wanted to raise.
 Maybe in Season Two I can talk about this more."

-In a new interview with The Hollywood Reporter though, Hwang said that he has a few ideas of what Season Two could look like.
+In a separate interview with The Hollywood Reporter, Hwang previously teased that he has a few other ideas of what Season Two could look like.
+As he said:

 "Because Gi-hun became more serious because he has to rescue these people, I'm thinking that he would become a more determined character," said Lee.
 "But if he's just too determined, that could be a little bit boring.
 So I'm guessing the fun parts of Gi-hun will also come out in the next season."

 Just Out of Curiosity, What Game Do You Think You'd Be Best At?